Throne Hall of Dongola: Makurian Throne Hall (9th century–1317)

-Worn out painting from the central hall on the upper floor, showing Virgin Mary and the Christ Child.
+Worn painting from the central hall on the upper floor, showing Virgin Mary and the Christ Child.
 The latter is reaching out towards a date tree.

 From the late 5th century Old Dongola (Old Nubian: Tungul) was to be the capital of the Nubian kingdom of Makuria, which converted to Christianity in the mid-6th century and successfully asserted its independence from the early Muslim conquests in the 7th century.
 The locals, now Muslim, associate the building with this period, calling it "mosque of Abdallah ibn Abi Sarh".
 Between the 9th and 11th centuries the town enjoyed a golden age.
 In the 9th century, several representative buildings were constructed, among them the Throne Hall.
 It was probably built in the first half of the century, during the reign of King Georgios I and his father Zacharias III.
 (Note: Zakharias II had seized the throne in 835.
 In the same year he crowned his son Georgios I king before dispatching him on a diplomatic mission to Baghdad, probably to increase his prestige.
 After the death of Zakharias II in 857 his son became the sole ruler.)
 It was located on a rocky outcrop in the eastern part of the city.
 From this prominence the two-storey building enjoyed an extensive view of the town and the Nile.
 Its purpose has been interpreted differently over the years, ranging from church, monastery and royal castle.
 However, its internal design suggests that the building had an official, non-residential purpose, and that it was intended to impress visitors.
 The actual throne hall was on the upper floor, which official delegations and processions reached by ascending a monumental staircase.
 Both the throne hall and the staircase were adorned with wall paintings.
 During the 11th–12th centuries they were altered.

 From 1265 Makuria endured repeated invasions by the Mamluk sultanate, which, from 1276, usually installed a puppet king on the Makurian throne.
 At the end of the 13th century, after yet another confrontation with the Mamluks, the most prestigious buildings of Old Dongola, among them the Throne Hall, lay in ruins and the population had dropped drastically due to deportations.
 The Throne Hall in particular had both its south and northwest devastated.
 Shortly after the damage was inflicted, at the turn of the 13th century, the building was repaired, although not in its entirety and with various modifications.